bioinfodlsu/regulated-cell-death-playground/README.md

    The dependencies (alongside their specifications) are listed in [`analysis/renv.lock`](https://github.com/bioinfodlsu/regulated-cell-death-playground/blob/main/analysis/renv.lock).

 ## 🖇️ Running our dataset generation pipeline

+This section is for users who would like to run the pipeline for generating our dataset.
+If you prefer to simply download our dataset, refer to this [section](https://github.com/bioinfodlsu/regulated-cell-death-playground?tab=readme-ov-file#b-downloading-our-dataset).

 **Operating system:** Linux or Windows (using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install))